floriank/blog/content/post/the-steel-industry-file_fdw-and-postgres.md

 # Synchronization vs. Import

-Keeping our requirements in mind, combined with the fact that we need to operate a copy on the data, the challenge here is to keep everything in sync.
+Keeping our requirements in mind _and_ the fact that we need to operate on a copy of the data, the challenge here is to keep everything in sync.
 The external system will provide a data dump _somehow_ and we are tasked to make sure that we have the same data in our systems.

 Having realized this, we usually speak of synchronisation at kloeckner.i - and as I set out to find a better solution for our long running imports, I stumbled upon a keynote at [ElixirConf 2018 in Warsaw](https://elixirconf.eu) - a talk given by developer [Evadne Wu](https://github.com/evadne).
 She dealt with the topic of data imports and called for having a better relationship with our data storage.
 As it turns out, [PostgreSQL](https://postgresql.org) offers a ton of useful extra features that I had ignored for way too long.